-1) It exposes your flotilla to a significant amount of danger.
+1) It exposes your ship to a significant amount of danger.
 Flotillas at medium or shorter range are drastically less survivable than flotillas at long range.
+Non-flotillas can handle the danger better but are still small ships, so be careful.
 You can't use Slicer Tools usually without exposing yourself to this "danger zone."

 |Don't act surprised to find this here.|

 2) There are counters to Slicer Tools.
 On the Rebel side, Leia Organa (the officer) is a great Slicer Tools counter and all-around pretty helpful already.
-Skilled First Officers and any of the other "change your commands" officers (the Liaisons, the command-specific officers from wave 2) also shut down Slicer Tools.
+Skilled First Officers and any of the other "change your commands" officers (like Liaisons or the command-specific officers from wave 2) also shut down Slicer Tools.
+Grand Admiral Thrawn doesn't stop Slicer Tools entirely, but his Thrawn dials can't be sliced whatsoever - you can mess with the ship dials, but if it's an important dial (like squadrons, typically), Thrawn can issue it himself to make it untouchable.
 Methods to produce command tokens (like the Comms Nets, above) can also take some of the sting out of not getting the command dial you wanted by at least getting the weaker token effect.

 3) Sometimes it just doesn't work out.
 If you're second player and the first player activates the ship you really needed to mess with this turn first, that's just how things go.
 If you're first player and messing with command dials isn't as important as activating an actual combat ship, then your Slicer Tools ship might not get its mitts on a great target that turn.
 There's a lot going on during any given turn and you can't always prioritize "messing with command dials" moreso than other activities.